 What if after engorgement the lumps in my armpits still hurt?

 In rare cases, this auxiliary tissue will produce milk and not drain while nursing.
 This trapped milk then causes pain, swelling, and even infection.
-In most cases, this means the mother will have to stop breastfeeding so that tissue can reside.
+This often means the mother will have to stop breastfeeding so that tissue can reside.
 Occasionally, the milk can be successfully pumped.
 In any case, you should see your health care provider.